-From the entrance a tarred road leads to the Cross of Sacrifice which commemorates those killed or missing in WWI, and the Non-Conformist Mortuary Chapel.
+From the entrance of Ladywell Cemetery in Lewisham a tarred road leads to the Cross of Sacrifice which commemorates those killed or missing in WWI, and the Non-Conformist Mortuary Chapel.
 The Church of England Chapel has gone, and I couldn’t find any trace on the ground.

 There are war graves in this cemetery as well; 226 war graves from World War I and 18 from World War II.
-I believe this group of gravestones alongside Brockley Grove is erected and maintained by the War Graves Commission.
+I believe the War Graves Commission erected and maintains this group of gravestones alongside Brockley Grove.
 There is also a memorial to civilians killed in Hither Green and Sydenham by bombs in WWI.
-And, as in Brockley Cemetery, War Graves (Kipling Stones) can be found dotted amongst the graves.
+And, as in Brockley Cemetery, you can find War Graves (Kipling Stones) throughout the cemetery.

 I am not entirely clear about the square in the map above which just south of the ‘Nursery’ on the map of 1895 – is this part of Brockley or Ladywell?
 On the ground it is heavily treed and overgrown, which seems to indicate Brockley, and the shape is not clear.

-The cemetery is not as densely treed as Brockley and so rather more bleak.The site of the wall, now a bank is, I think very clear from this side as well as from the Brockley Cemetery side, where there is a clearer path and a line of large trees.
+The cemetery is not as densely treed as Brockley and so rather more bleak.The site of the wall, now a bank is, I think very clear from this side.
+It is also clear the Brockley Cemetery side, where there is a paved path and a line of large trees.
 This part of the cemetery is heavily treed but beyond this it is more open, and so rather more bleak.

-These two cemeteries, Ladywell and Brockley, are very beautiful and not shunned by local people.
+These two cemeteries, Ladywell Cemetery in Lewisham and Brockley Cemetery, are very beautiful.
 On both occasions I visited I found people walking through the cemetery, sometimes with children.
 It is worth visiting, and lingering.